Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Simulation and Numerical Analysis

 First, we demonstrate the mutual effects of different channel impairments on the OWC system by plotting the average SNR versus transmit power for a link distance of $800$ \mbox{m}, as shown in Fig.~\ref{snr_d_600m_snr_d_1}.
-Comparing the PT (where deterministic path loss is considered) and FPT plots in Fig.~\ref{snr_d_600m_snr_d_1}a, we can find that the fixed visibility range based path-loss computation overestimate the average SNR by $10$ \mbox{dB} with respect to the random path loss consideration.
-Further, the OWC system performs similarly for FP and FPT channels, as shown in Fig.~\ref{snr_d_600m_snr_d_1}a, since the effect of fading due to the atmospheric turbulence is negligible in the presence of fog.
-Moreover, it can also be seen that there is a small difference of around $2$ \mbox{dB} in average SNR between our analysis for FP/FPT channels (which is based on integer-valued $k=2$) with simulation results on real-valued $k=2.32$.
-In Fig.~\ref{snr_d_600m_snr_d_1}b, we analyze the effect of pointing errors on the average SNR performance over light fog under the FPT channel and moderate fog under the FP channel considering the asymmetric placement of the relay.
+Comparing the PT (where deterministic path gain is considered) and FPT plots in Fig.~\ref{snr_d_600m_snr_d_1}(a), we can find that the fixed visibility range based path-gain computation overestimate the average SNR by $10$ \mbox{dB} with respect to the random path gain consideration.
+Further, the OWC system performs similarly for FP and FPT channels, as shown in Fig.~\ref{snr_d_600m_snr_d_1}(a), since the effect of fading due to the atmospheric turbulence is negligible in the presence of fog for shorter links.
+Moreover, it can also be seen that there is a small difference of around $2$ \mbox{dB} in the average SNR between the proposed analysis for FP/FPT channels (which is based on integer-valued $k=2$) with simulation results on real-valued $k=2.32$ for light fog.
+In Fig.~\ref{snr_d_600m_snr_d_1}(b), we analyze the effect of pointing errors on the average SNR performance over light fog (with strong turbulence) under the FPT channel and moderate fog under the FP channel considering the asymmetric placement of the relay ($d_1=300$ \mbox{m} and $d_2=500$ \mbox{m}).
 It can be seen from the figure that the average SNR performance decreases with an increase in normalized beam width and jitter.
 It should be noted that the effect of normalized beam width $(w_z/a_r)$ on the average SNR performance is more as compared to the standard deviation of the normalized jitter $(\sigma_{s}/a_r)$.
-It can be observed that there is a small benefit in the average SNR performance with the relaying system.
-However, it should be emphasized that the direct link may not exist, and relaying is necessary for the data transmission between the source and destination.